by Celeste Lipford and Terry Lipford - last updated on 5/10/2025

 If you are interested in what Norwegian Cruise Lines has to say about their Epic, click here to view their detailed ship information.

-Click any link below to go to that destination page;
+Click any link below to go to that section of this page;

 Here is a link to a Google Map displaying parking facilities near Port Canaveral.